Tackling brain health together from both sides of the globe: The Florey and BrainsCAN

 Researchers at BrainsCAN and The Florey are allied in investigating high-impact research in neurodegenerative conditions such as Alzheimer’s disease, Parkinson’s disease, Autism Spectrum Disorder, concussions and stroke.

 “Research underway at The Florey and Western’s BrainsCAN has enormous synergistic potential to drive innovative approaches to tackle disorders of the brain and mind.
 This MOU will open up new opportunities for collaboration and help us grow the partnerships to strengthen global intellectual exchange and training,” explained Associate Professor Jess Nithianantharajah, Head of the Synapse Biology and Cognition Research Laboratory at The Florey.

-“The current global health crises of COVID-19 highlights how coming together as an international research community to accelerate scientific knowledge and advancements is needed now more than ever,” added A/Prof Nithianantharajah.
+“The current global health crisis of COVID-19 highlights how coming together as an international research community to accelerate scientific knowledge, and advancements are needed now more than ever,” added Associate Professor Nithianantharajah.

-Image: Associate Professor Jess Nithianantharajah from the Florey and Dr Lisa Saksida from Western University’s BrainsCAN.
+Left to right: Associate Professor Jess Nithianantharajah from the Florey and Dr Lisa Saksida from Western University’s BrainsCAN

-As part of the MOU, principal investigators, postdoctoral fellows and graduate students from the Florey Western University will have increased access to the training opportunities and institutional resources available at both locations.
+As part of the MOU, principal investigators, postdoctoral fellows and graduate students from The Florey and Western University will have increased access to the training opportunities and institutional resources available at both locations.